joshvoll/nginxCourses/README.md

 # NGINX Core Course Materials
 This repository contains all of the training materials from today's session.
-To view the presentation you can either:

-1. Open the **nginxCore.html** file in your favorite browser
+To view the presentation you can open the **nginxCore.html** file in your favorite browser
-2. View the **NGINX - CORE.pdf** file

 The lab solutions cover the material for all of the configurations for part 1 (day 1) and part 2 (day 2).